Repozirk/CarND-Vehicle-Detection-P5/writeup_template.md

 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+###Here I consider the rubric points individually and describe how I addressed each point in my implementation.

----
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in code cell 2 of the IPython notebook "codeP5.ipynb" the function to extract the veature vector is called `get_hog_features` and calculates a Histogram of Oriented Gradient (HOG).
+The function `get_hog_features` is applied in code cell 3 at line #46 and #52 by using the function `extract_features` to combine color_ist ans spatial features

-I started by reading in all the `vehicle` and `non-vehicle` images.
+Before calling any function, reading in all the `vehicle` and `non-vehicle` images was necessary.
+This was done in code cell 3 from line #3.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+Based on the experience during the Vehicle Detection and Tracking Quizzes, I decide to use the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` and added to the feature vector the results from the `color_hist` and `bin_spatial` functions located in code cell 2.
+With using different features for the feature_vector, a normalization of the feature vector was performed in line #68 of code cell 3.

+![alt text][image2]

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).